Bengali language movements in India: Delhi

 During the partition of India in 1947 refugees from East Bengal took refuge in Delhi in the capital of India.
 At that time, Chittaranjan Park was the main residence in Delhi.
 Bengali's living in Delhi from last 200 years when Bengal regiment captured Delhi from Maratha in 1803.
 Bengali's living in Delhi from the time of Mughal when Sultan of Bengal used to do trade.
 Many Bengali businessman used to come to Delhi and stayed.
 Many Bengali school which established before independence.
 Around more than 10 Bengali school's opened before independence and they are N P Bengali Girls Senior Secondary School, Shyama Prasad Vidyalaya, Bidhan Chandra Vidyalaya Senior Secondary School, Union Academy Senior Secondary School, Lady Irwin Senior Secondary School, Raisina Bengali Senior Secondary School, Bengali school J Block Laxmi nagar, Bengali Boys Senior Secondary School, Vinay Nagar Bengali Senior Secondary School, Ramakrishna Sarda Mission Nivedita Vidyamandir and these schools are English medium with Bangla is a mandatory subject.
 Besides, Bengalis from West Bengal, Tripura, Assam, Jharkhand and other Bengali-speaking states of India came to Delhi, before the Sindhi, Punjabis, and Baniya's.

 Bengalis became Delhi's second largest minority community.
 According to the Indian population, approximately 2.5 million (25 lakhs) Bengali people live in Delhi.
 But, there too Bengalis acknowledged discrimination.
 Although there are other languages Nizasub academy in Delhi, there is no Bengali language academy.
 Bangla Medium School is not available for Bengali Studies in Delhi.
 Therefore, Bengalis in Delhi are protesting for the rights of language.
 Attempts at establishing a Bangla Academy in Delhi are currently underway due to the Bengali movement teacher Rajesh Sarkar.

 Karnataka

 A section of the refugees of East Bengal took shelter in different villages of the southern state of Karnataka.
 There was no arrangement for Bangla readers to read Bengali there.
 Bengali medium and Bengali Bengalis in Karnataka took the movement to accept the language as a text issue.
-Their demand for movement The Karnataka government arranges for Bengali reading in the Bengali villages of the country.
-Bengalis In Karnataka, the Government of Karnataka recognized Bengal as the second language in the movement.
+Their demand for movement The Karnataka government arranges for Bengali reading in the Bengali villages of the state.
+Bengalis In Karnataka, the Government of Karnataka recognized Bengali as the state's second language in the movement.